Generic Name: nedocromil (ne-doe-KROE-mil)

 Brand Name: Alocril

-Nedocromil drops is used for:
+Nedocromil drops are used for:

 Treating itching associated with allergic conjunctivitis (pink eye).